vacp2p/rfc/content/docs/rfcs/37/README.md

 A stale Noise session cannot be directly marked as active and parties are required to instantiate a new Noise session if they wish to communicate again.

-However, parties can optionally include the `session-id` corresponding to a stale Noise session in the [prologue information](https://noiseprotocol.org/noise.html#prologue) employed in the Noise handshake they execute to instantiate their new Noise session.
+However, parties can optionally persist and include the `session-id` corresponding to a stale Noise session in the [prologue information](https://noiseprotocol.org/noise.html#prologue) employed in the Noise handshake they execute to instantiate their new Noise session.
 This effectively emulates a mechanism to _"re-activate"_ a stale Noise session by binding it to a newly created active Noise session.

 In order to reduce users' metadata leakage, it is desirable (as suggested in [35/WAKU2-NOISE](https://rfc.vac.dev/spec/35/#after-handshake)) that content topics used for communications change every time a new message is exchanged.